anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 > and so on...

 **Note**- Too much is going on the above around an `user journey`, in terms of writing correct sentences or **nearly** correct sentences/grammars, too many `assertThat`s to come up with a test scenario.
-> And imagine the situation you will be when you have more number of steps in an user journey !
+> And imagine the situation we will be when we have more number of steps in an user journey !

 <br/>